 Stakeholders Tools and Opportunities for Communication Main Issues Incorporation of Feedback into Management, Products and Services Customers Konica Minolta does business around the world.
-The major customers of Konica Minolta's main business operations are corporations, government agencies, and hospitals.
-Providing customer service via websites and call centers Providing product information via websites and newsletters Conducting customer satisfaction surveys Exchanging information via visits to customers Exchanging information at showrooms and trade shows Holding seminars Increasing customer satisfaction by providing top-tier quality and reliability from the customer's perspective Improving product and service quality based on results of customer satisfaction surveys Solving customers' issues Employees Konica Minolta employs 43,961 people worldwide.
-Of those, 25.1% are in Japan, 25.1% are in Europe, 21.0% are in the U.S., and 28.8% are in China and elsewhere in Asia and other locations.
-(Figures are based on total regular employees of consolidated companies, as of March 31, 2020.)
-Interactive intranet Group journal Employee engagement survey Dialogue with labor unions Internal help line systems Discussion during inspection tours of production sites by senior staff Video messages from the CEO Enhancing human capital-the source of value creation-based on health management Enhancing human capital so that individuals thrive by fostering a culture that increases productivity, creativity, and job satisfaction Establishing environments that spark innovation to create value Implementing various human resources development programs Improving lifestyle habits by presenting future disease risk for each individual Local and global communities Throughout its global operations, Konica Minolta acts as a responsible member of every community where it operates.
+The major customers of Konica Minolta's main business operations are corporations, government agencies, and hospitals. and call centers and call centers Providing product information via websites and newsletters Conducting customer satisfaction surveys Exchanging information via visits to customers Exchanging information at showrooms and trade shows Holding seminars Improving product and service quality based on results of customer satisfaction surveys Solving customers' issues Enhancing human capital-the source of value creation-based on health management Enhancing human capital so that individuals thrive by fostering a culture that increases productivity, creativity, and job satisfaction Establishing environments that spark innovation to create value Implementing various human resources development programs Improving lifestyle habits by presenting future disease risk for each individual Local and global communities Throughout its global operations, Konica Minolta acts as a responsible member of every community where it operates.
 Activities that contribute to local communities Community briefings and invitational events Sending speakers to lectures and places of education Industry group activities Environmental reports and websites Global public relations activities through international publications and websites Communicating with local communities and disclosing corporate information in a timely and fair manner Existing in harmony with local communities Developing the next generation of employees Enhancing information disclosed in a timely manner via international publications and websites Planning activities that contribute to local communities Business partners Konica Minolta procures raw materials, parts and components from many suppliers for each of the Group's businesses.
 The majority of these suppliers are located in Japan, China, and elsewhere in Asia.
 Holding suppliers' meetings Procurement Collaboration System Conducting CSR surveys (self-assessment questionnaires) Visiting suppliers to exchange information Co-creation of shared value by business partners, customers, and Konica Minolta CSR in the supply chain Strengthening relationships by sharing information with business partners Shareholders and investors Since Konica Minolta, Inc. has relatively high ownership by institutional and foreign shareholders, the company is expected to proactively take part in IR initiatives on a global basis.
 Shareholders' meetings Briefings for investors Visits to investors Briefings for business analysts and institutional investors Integrated reports IR website Sustainable growth and increasing corporate value through constructive dialogue Increasing management quality through constructive dialogue with shareholders and investors